 Why Use Highlighter?

-When used correctly, highlighter can transform your skin and your whole makeup look.
+But when used correctly, highlighter can transform your skin and your whole makeup look.

 Highlighter is loved because it: